izihawa/summa/docs/core/architecture.md

 #### File

 Main engine for creating persistent search index.
+It is the same as memory but backed with files.

 #### IPFS

 Stores index data in Iroh Store and serves queries directly from the store.
+This engine follows to purposes:
-It eliminates duplication of files for indices that are using both for serving queries and replication.
+- Eliminates duplication of files for indices that are using both for serving queries and replication
+- Allows Iroh P2P to replicate index files

 Keeping files in Iroh Store adds an intermediate layer for reading, so you should enable cache for alleviation IO penalty.

 IPFS indices are mutable.
 After every commit all data is put to Iroh Store and you will obtain new CID for your index.

 #### Remote

-`Remote` engine allows you to create search retrieving index files from any remote HTTP storage (s3 including).
+`Remote` engine allows you to create search that retrieves index files from any remote HTTP storage (s3 including) on demand.

 ### Replication